-Professor Burger writes on environmental federalism and the intersection of environmental law and environmental literature.
-Recent articles have appeared or are forthcoming in the University of Cincinnati Law Review, the University of Hawaii Law Review, the Environmental Law Reporter, and other journals.
-He is a graduate of Columbia Law School, where he was a Harlan Fiske Stone Scholar and an articles editor for the Columbia Journal of Environmental Law; and of Brown University, where he graduated magna cum laude and received the Ratcliffe Hicks Prize for highest standing in language and literature.
-He also holds a Master of Fine Arts degree from the Graduate Creative Writing program at NYU.
+Professor Burger is a graduate of Columbia Law School, where he was a Harlan Fiske Stone Scholar and an articles editor for the Columbia Journal of Environmental Law; and of Brown University, where he graduated magna cum laude and received the Ratcliffe Hicks Prize for highest standing in language and literature.
+He also holds a Master of Fine Arts degree from the Creative Writing program at NYU.

 “Charlottesville, Other Cities, Restore Their Watersheds,” in Cities and Nature, A Handbook for Renewal, edited by Roger L. Kemp (Jefferson, North Carolina: McFarland & Company, Inc., 2006)

-Property Law and American Empire __ University of Hawaii Law Review __ (forthcoming 2013)
+Property Law and American Empire 35 University of Hawaii Law Review __ (forthcoming 2014)(with Paul Frymer).

 Consistency Conflicts and Federalism Choice: Marine Spatial Planning Beyond the States' Territorial Seas, 41 Environmental Law Reporter 10602 (2011)